 The L’Oréal Group claims to have opened the most prominent hair color production plant in the world in terms of production capacity, in Mexico, with a $100m investment.

-The new factory will double the production capacity in Mexico and will supply both Latin America and North America.
+The new factory will double the production capacity in Mexico and supply both Latin America and North America.

-“The L’Oréal Group has decided to open its new production plant in Mexico, since this is one of the most strategic countries for the group, a key crossroad between North America and Latin America,” said Jean-Philippe Blanpain, executive vice president of operations L’Oreal.
+“The L’Oréal Group has decided to open its new production plant in Mexico since this is one of the most strategic countries for the group, a key crossroad between North America and Latin America,” said Jean-Philippe Blanpain, executive vice president of operations L’Oreal.

-In line with the group’s ambition to reach one billion new consumers in the next ten years, this new factory is also a part of L’Oréal’s global strategy towards greater specialisation of its production by business segment.
+In line with the group’s ambition to reach one billion new consumers in the next ten years, this new factory is also a part of L’Oréal’s global strategy towards greater specialization of its production by business segment.

-It currently manufactures hair color products for L’Oréal Paris, Garnier, SoftSheen Carson and, from 2013, for L’Oréal Professionnel.
+It currently manufactures hair color products for L’Oréal Paris, Garnier, SoftSheen Carson, and, from 2013, for L’Oréal Professionnel.

-Regarding sustainability, the plant already features advanced technologies for water treatment and solar-powered equipment with wind energy coming in the next few months.
+Regarding sustainability, the plant already features advanced technologies for water treatment and solar-powered equipment, with wind energy coming in the next few months.